MichaelMKKelly/LocalDeck-Light-Switch-Mount/README.md

 Now that the entire premise of the idea was greenlit I moved to modifying the backbox so that it could easily be mounted to a light switch without permanently modifying the original setup.
 For this I opted to get a faceplate spacer and attach this to the top of the back box.

 This required grinding part of the spacer down to get a flat surface then drill some holes in both the spacer and the backbox and use M2 bolts to hold them together.
-I then drilled a few extra holes at the join and in the backbox for cables to be routed from the switch to the backbox.
+I then drilled a few extra holes through the join and in the backbox for cables to be routed from the switch to the backbox.
 This is how I will power the setup as I have both live and neutral at the intended switch.

 ![3](backbox-spacer-prejoin.png)
 ![4](modified-spacer.png)